markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2014-11-25-Ninject Asp.Net WebApi 2 Integration.md

 ## Overview

 I ran into a problem today where I needed to inject dependencies into a handler.
-Typically, you don't really have access to the kernel here and I saw this as a problem as my handler had it's own dependencies which needed to be resolved.
+Typically, you don't really have access to the kernel here and I saw this as a problem as my handler had its own dependencies which needed to be resolved.

 {% highlight csharp %}
 	public class WebApiConfig